 - Or you can roll two small circles and glue them in place.

-Time for the beak.
+Time for the Beak:

 - Roll out the yellow fondant.
 You can determine the thickness but be careful not to roll it out too thin so it doesn’t rip or tear.

 - Cut out a triangle with the Pen Blade.
 The size will depend on the size of your chicken.
 You can make it small or larger and you can make it flat or stick out away from the face.
-Since Sugarbelle’s cutter inspired these I thought flat would look good.
+Since Sugarbelle’s cutter inspired these I thought a flat beak would look good.